zeux/zeux.github.io/_posts/2023-04-28-triangle-backface-culling.md

 $ A \pm B \pm C \le min(0, -D/radius) $

-If the above holds for each of four rays (there are four +/- combinations), the region is entirely in negative half-space of the triangle plane and we can set the corresponding bit in the mask to 0.
-This works because any point inside the region is a linear combination of up to four points on the rays that delimit it, and the result of plane equation can be interpolated linearly, resulting in a negative number (put another way, the region is a convex set with the boundary defined by four rays).
+If the above holds for each of four rays (there are four +/- combinations), the region is entirely in the negative half-space of the triangle plane and we can set the corresponding bit in the mask to 0.
+This works because any point inside the region is a linear combination of up to four points on the rays that delimit it, and the result of the plane equation can be interpolated linearly, resulting in a negative number (put another way, the region is a convex set with the boundary defined by four rays).

-If the above does not hold for any of the rays, the region is not entirely in negative half-space of the triangle plane and we must set the corresponding bit in the mask to 1.
+If the above does not hold for any of the rays, the region is not entirely in the negative half-space of the triangle plane and we must set the corresponding bit in the mask to 1.
 While this results in a conservative approximation of visibility, it's not entirely precise - we'll look at experimental results in a minute, but intuitively in a similar test done in 2D with the space split into four quadrants, most triangles would be classified as invisible only from one region out of 4, as the plane will intersect the other two and the fourth will be entirely in positive half-space:

 ![Precomputed masks](/images/backface_2.png)